 Recipients should use their own data sources to calculate general revenue, and do not need to rely on published revenue data from the Census Bureau.
 Treasury acknowledges that due to differences in timing, data sources, and definitions, recipients’ self-reported general revenue figures may differ somewhat from those published by the Census Bureau.

-22. Once a recipient has identified a reduction in revenue, how will Treasury track use of funds for the provision of government services?
+56. Once a county has identified a reduction in revenue, how will Treasury track use of funds for the provision of government services?

 Workers that are eligible for premium pay include: